lsinfo3/MVNOCoreSim/README.md

 ![Schematic representation of the simulation structure](resources/sim_schematic.png)

-The simulation consists of two distinct models, the device behavior model and the MVNO core model, as shown in the figure above.
+The simulation consists of two distinct models, the signaling model and the MVNO core model, as shown in the figure above.

-Devices aim to complete their attachment cycle consisting of the four depicted signaling messages, while attempting a retry of the timers are triggered.
+Devices, represented by the signaling interaction between VLR/SGSN and HLR, aim to complete their attachment cycle consisting of the four depicted signaling messages, while attempting a retry if the timers are triggered.

 The core model processes arriving signaling messages and transmits responses to the issuing device.

+Note that we call these objects _devices_, although we are not nececarrily talking about physical _IoT devices_.
+Instead, _devices_ in our simulation are abstract elements that generate signaling load.

 ## Implementation and Structure